Lungworm in dogs was once rare in the UK but is becoming more common, so it's important to know what causes it and how

 What is lungworm?

-Lungworm is a type of parasitic worm that can infect dogs.
+Lung worm is a type of parasitic worm that can infect dogs.
 Unlike other intestinal worms such as tapeworm and roundworm, adult lungworm travel around a dog's body and can damage their lungs and other major organs - causing fatal consequences if left untreated.

 How do dogs catch lungworm?

 Lungworm larvae live in snails and slugs, as well as the waste from infected dogs or foxes (which is where the slugs and snails pick it up from).

-When these are eaten, either intentionally or accidentally, the lungworm larvae are also ingested into the dog’s system.
+When these are eaten, either intentionally or accidentally, the lungworm larvae are ingested into the dog’s system.
 The larvae can also be picked up from snail and slug slime, so any dog toys or bowls left outside can pose a risk.
 Frogs can also become a host for the larvae.

 Once a dog becomes infected, the larvae mature and move around the body, eventually ending up in and around the lungs.
 The adult lungworm then lay eggs which mature into more larvae which is subsequently coughed up, swallowed and exit the body via the dog’s waste, thus starting the cycle again.

 This cycle of infection means that lungworm can easily spread within dog communities, so prevention is key.

 Lungworm can cause cardiac and respiratory diseases and can be fatal in severe cases.
 Many dogs won’t show signs of lungworm for some time, causing it to go undiagnosed in many cases.